CDSoft/FizzBuzz/fizzbuzz_slideshow.md

 ## to specify

-- examples using UPP and Panda macros
+- examples using ypp and Panda macros
 - requirement management

 ## and test